 Vegetarian and Vegan Diet

-Look for the V to find vegetarian choices of entrees and soups.
+Look for the VGN to find vegan choices of entrees and soups.
 These items do not contain animal proteins.

 Vegetarian diets are one opportunity to benefit in both good health and social responsibility.
 Vegetables require much less natural resources to grow than animal products.